gattia/pymskt/README.md

 The tests use `pytest`.
 If you are not familiar with `pytest` a brief example is provided [here](https://docs.pytest.org/en/6.2.x/getting-started.html).

 Currently, multiple tests are not passing, this is because dummy tests have been created where a test should go.
-If you want to help but dont know how or where to start, filling in these tests would be a great place to start.
+If you want to help but dont know how or where to start, filling in these tests would be a great place to start!
+And greatly appreciated.